Linear Mechanics

 LowLevelFEM.smallestPeriodTimeMethod

-Solves the smallest period of time for a dynamic problem given by stiffness matrix K and the mass matrix M.
+Solves the smallest period of time for a dynamic problem given by stiffness matrix K and the mass matrix M, support is a vector of BoundaryCondition where the displacement is given.

 Return: Δt